Put your overripe bananas to good use and make this delicious vegan Banana Bread with walnuts! I love having a slice of this for breakfast!

 - Peel the bananas, add them to a large bowl and mash them.
 To the bananas, add the plant-based milk, and coconut oil.
 Give it a quick mix.

-- Add the flour, brown sugar, baking powder, baking soda, and a pinch of salt to the wet ingredients and whisk everything together.
-Fold in the chocolate chunks and walnuts.
+- Add the flour, sugar, baking soda, and a pinch of salt to the wet ingredients and whisk everything together.
+Fold in the walnuts.

 - Pour the batter into the loaf pan lined with parchment paper.
-Sprinkle brown sugar on top.
+Sprinkle sugar on top.

 - Let it cool off before slicing and enjoy!